-What is the Licensee program?
+What is the ICM Licensee Partner program?

-The Institute for Court Management (ICM) makes its certification programs available at reduced rates through a Licensee arrangement.
-As a Licensee, you have your staff qualified and certified to teach ICM courses for you.
+The Institute for Court Management (ICM) makes its certification programs available at reduced rates through a Licensee agreement.
+As a Licensee Partner, you have your staff qualified and certified to teach ICM courses for you.
 You also administer the courses locally, making site arrangements and providing course materials from master sets purchased from ICM.
 Both levels of certification are available: Certified Court Manager (CCM) and Certified Court Executive (CCE).
 Those who complete the CCE courses through a Licensee program are still eligible for the Fellows program.

 Why should we offer ICM courses?